Clemapfel/jluna/docs/manual.md

 object called 456
 ```

-This makes it possible to call C++-only static and non-static member function, and modify C++-side objects through their member functions.
-We may not be able to directly set a field, but we can simply write a setter, wrap the setter in a lambda, then call the lambda - along while capture the instance - from julia.
+This makes it possible to call C++-only static and non-static member function and modify C++-side objects through their member functions.
+Through this capturing by reference, we can for example hand a julia-side object to a registered function, which then sets a member of a purely C++-side object.

 #### Calling Templated Lambda Functions

 (this feature is not yet implemented but is planned for v0.6)

-Until then, we can simply register multiple lambdas, one for each template argument variation like so:
+> **Tip**: Until then, we can simply register multiple lambdas, one for each template argument variation like so:

 ```cpp
 // our templated function